bivashy/java-vk-bots-long-poll-api/README.md

 A Java library to create VK bots using Bots Long Poll API.

 ## Description
-An easy to use and lightweight Java library that implements [Bots Long Poll API](https://vk.com/dev/bots_longpoll).
+An easy-to-use and lightweight Java library that implements [Bots Long Poll API](https://vk.com/dev/bots_longpoll).
 This library does not promise to implement all possible public VK APIs.
 Uses API version: 5.118.

 ## Note